 Whether VaR is valid as a risk measure depends on which aspects of risk are relevant to risk managers.
-A risk measure that considers all relevant aspects of risk while ignoring irrelevant ones should be considered appropriate from a practical standpoint, because a single risk measure cannot consider all aspects of the profit-loss distribution.
-Therefore, one should not conclude that VaR is inappropriate only because it is not sub-additive, since sub-additivity itself may be irrelevant for risk managers.
+A risk measure that considers all relevant aspects of risk while ignoring irrelevant ones should be considered appropriate from a practical standpoint because a single risk measure cannot consider all aspects of the profit-loss distribution.
+Therefore, one should not conclude that VaR is inappropriate only because it is not sub-additive16 since sub-additivity itself may be irrelevant for risk managers.

-For example, suppose that a firm with total assets of ¥100 million invests all of its assets in two catastrophe bonds: bond A, linked to earthquakes in Tokyo, and bond B, linked to earthquakes in Los Angeles.
+For example, suppose that a firm with total assets of ¥100 million invests all of its assets in two catastrophe bonds17: bond A, linked to earthquakes in Tokyo, and bond B, linked to earthquakes in Los Angeles.
 We also assume that all principal and coupon payments of bond A and bond B will be lost in the event of those catastrophes.
-The question is whether the firm should invest all of its assets in bond A or invest ¥50 million each in bonds A and B. If sub-additivity, or risk reduction by portfolio diversification effect, is considered important, investing ¥50 million each in bond B is preferred.
+The question is whether the firm should invest all of its assets in bond A or invest ¥50 million each in bonds A and B. If sub-additivity, or risk reduction by portfolio diversification effect, is considered important, investing ¥50 million each in bond A and bond B is preferred.
 On the other hand, suppose the firm's equity capital is less than ¥50 million and the risk manager regards the probability of default as the most relevant aspect of risk.
-In this case, investing all of its assets in bond A is preferred, because the probability that an earthquake will occur either in Tokyo or in Los Angeles is higher than the probability that an earthquake will occur only in Tokyo.
+In this case, investing all of its assets in bond A is preferred because the probability that an earthquake will occur only in Tokyo18.
 For this risk manager, sub-additivity is irrelevant.